Higashi Shinakai

-East China Sea (東シナ海) is a 1968 Japanese action film directed by Tadahiki Isomi.
+Higashi Shinakai (東シナ海), also known as East China Sea, is a 1968 Japanese action film directed by Tadahiki Isomi.

 The film was produced by Shouhei Imamura.
 He was also in charge of the screenplay.
 The lead star is Masakazu Tamura.

 Synopsis

 Chiba Rokurō starts a part-time job on a fishing boat.
 But the ship has an engine failure in the middle of the Pacific Ocean, the ship manages to arrive at Naha Port in Okinawa.